Commonwealth free trade

 Commonwealth free trade refers to the process or proposal of eliminating trade barriers among member states of the Commonwealth of Nations.
-The idea has roots in the legacy of Imperial Preference, a system that fostered intra-Empire trade throughout the British Empire and later the British Commonwealth.
+The idea has roots in the legacy of Imperial Preference, a system that fostered intra-Empire trade throughout the British Empire.
 Although that system declined following World War II and the United Kingdom's entry into the European Economic Community, the principle of promoting trade among Commonwealth partners never disappeared.
 The notion of shared language, legal systems, and institutional frameworks has long made Commonwealth trade cooperation both natural and mutually beneficial.

 Since the late twentieth century, there has been renewed interest in building stronger economic ties across the Commonwealth in response to global economic shifts and changing patterns of trade.
 Most Commonwealth states are already active in regional groupings such as the European Union, Caribbean Community, Southern African Customs Union, East African Community, and South Asian Association for Regional Cooperation.
 Yet the Commonwealth as a whole remains a promising platform for cooperation.
 At the 2005 Commonwealth Summit in Malta, leaders endorsed greater trade between member states as a means to support economic development, especially by enabling the poorest members to access larger markets on a duty-free and quota-free basis.
 There was also support for strengthening dialogue and collaboration on trade policy and economic strategy.

 The concept of a Commonwealth-wide free trade area has gained particular momentum in Britain since the EU membership referendum, with Brexit encouraging fresh thinking on Britain's global economic partnerships.
 Advocates argue that re-engaging with Commonwealth countries represents both a return to historic ties and a forward-looking approach in a more multipolar world.
 Trade with Commonwealth partners is already significant, and post-Brexit Britain has actively pursued agreements with several members, seeing the Commonwealth as a community of shared values, longstanding relationships and untapped economic potential.